 The ASIST workshop is divided into five sections that follow in a logical progression to gradually build comfort and understanding around suicide and suicide intervention.

 Preparing: Sets the tone, norms, and expectations of the learning experience.

-Connecting: Sensitizes participants to their own attitudes towards suicide.
+Connecting: Sensitises participants to their own attitudes towards suicide.
 Creates an understanding of the impact that attitudes can have on the intervention process.

 Understanding: Overviews the intervention needs of a person at risk.
-It focuses on providing participants with the knowledge and skills to recognize risk and develop safeplans to reduce the risk of suicide.
+It focuses on providing participants with the knowledge and skills to recognise risk and develop safeplans to reduce the risk of suicide.

 Assisting: Presents a model for effective suicide intervention.
 Participants develop their skills through observation and supervised simulation experiences in large and small groups.

 Networking: Generates information about resources, employee assistance schemes and support agencies which will be helpful to ongoing workplace /community support.

 An ASIST workshop is led by at least two registered LivingWorks trainers.

 Some parts of the training take place with all participants together, and others take place in a smaller work group – this helps create a balance between safety and challenge.
 Participants need not disclose personal experiences to the whole group.